 It’s unnecessary to use continuous shooting mode.
 Instead, I always use single shooting mode and it’s perfect for me every time.

 Since it’s still life photography, the subject won’t move anywhere ideally.
 So after arranging the scene, I set my single autofocus exactly to the point where I want it to be and then fix it somehow.
-In the most cases, I switch the focus mode to manual and then my focus will be “locked”.
+In most cases, I switch the focus mode to manual, and then my focus will be “locked”.
 After it, watch out not to touch the focus ring.
 Of course, I can set the focus manually as well so it’s up to me.

 For this type of images, I always use only one focus point or manual focus.